AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

 **Result**:

-{% include img.html img="step9.png" alt="Hamburger menu button hidden" %}
+{% include img.html src: "step9.png", alt: "Hamburger menu button hidden" %}

 We don't want the hamburger button to be visible on desktop, so we hide it with `display: none`.